 4 – Staying on the sidelines – a significant number of those who are trying to lose weight have a very interesting strategy – they take themselves out of the game.
 They stay on the sidelines of life.
 They’ve made the well-thought-out choice that if I can’t be at the weight I want, then I can’t possibly be the real me, which means my real life really hasn’t started yet, which means that I really can’t play with all the other kids in the game of life.
 Ouch.
 If this describes you, then the truth is, the sandbox isn’t as fun without you.
 If you’re using weight as an excuse to hold back from life, I’ll bet you the billions of dollars of profit that the weight-loss industry makes each year that you’re not nearly as happy as you could be.
 But you needn’t worry any longer.
 Now’s your time to come into the game, no matter what you weigh.
 Can you hear all the fans cheering your arrival?

-Now consider these 4 strategies that work when it comes to weight loss:
+Now consider these 4 strategies that work when it comes to losing weight:

 1 – Eating – oddly enough, one of the best ways to achieve long-term sustainable weight-loss is to eat.
 When I say “eat,” I mean creating for yourself a relationship with food that has us loving food, feeling nourished by it, receiving pleasure from it, celebrating it, and eating with a hearty satisfaction for life.
 Eat.
 Trust your body.
 Indulge in your God-given biological imperative to add nutrition to your every cell via the tasty vehicle of food.
 By being willing to find your natural appetite and your inner nutritionist, your body will begin to find its’ way home.
 It’s that simple.